Heroes game

 On the art side

 The work for the second edition began by redesigning the Bible characters.
+From 2-dimensional drawings, these characters evolved into 3-dimensional figures with more muscular body build and more colorful dresses.

-Also, they transformed the comic-style graphics into a quiz type with elegant, colorful templates.
+The designers also transformed the comic-style graphics into a quiz type with elegant, colorful templates.

+Alongside, the team worked on recording the sound effects and anthem music of the game.
 For this, they collaborated with the FILMharmonic Orchestra through the leadership of Williams Costa, Jr., Clayton Nunes, and Peter Pycha.

 In the engineering aspect

+Based on the recommendations, the developers modified the code several times until the game was playable enough.
 For this, they used C++ as the language software and Unreal Engine as the game engine.

 Everything in the game—how the characters move, how the features behave, and so on—had a corresponding code to write.

-Can you imagine how detailed and meticulous the developers’ work was and how much patience was required?
+Can you imagine how detailed and meticulous the developers’ work was, and how much patience was required?

 On marketing